 How I Plan Work: Two-Week Kanban

-I dropped the ceremony and kept the alignment.
-A single Kanban board (To Do, In Progress, Done) governs the flow.
-Work enters as soon as it is ready and leaves as soon as it is finished.
-No points, no velocity charts, no “commitment.”
+I kept the alignment and accountability and dropped the rest: a single Kanban board (To Do, In Progress, Done) governs the flow.
+Work enters when it’s ready and leaves when it’s finished.

-The only fixed event is a 30-minute review every two weeks.
+The only fixed meeting is a 30-minute review every two weeks.

 - What shipped?